Legal Updated 7 min read

 1,907

-Mesothelioma lawsuits accounted for 49% of all asbestos litigation filed in 2024.
-The average lawsuit names 75 defendants, reflecting the widespread use of asbestos across dozens of manufacturers and product types.
+Mesothelioma lawsuits accounted for about 48.5% of the 3,931 asbestos cases filed in 2024, per KCIC’s annual report.
+The average mesothelioma filing named 63 defendants in 2024, reflecting the widespread use of asbestos across dozens of manufacturers and product types.

 Trust fund claims, lawsuits, and VA benefits each have their own deadlines and requirements.
 Statutes of limitations for personal injury claims range from one to six years depending on the state, typically starting from the date of diagnosis.
 Trust fund claims generally have their own filing deadlines specified in each trust’s distribution procedures.